-Uta Papen supervises 3 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Uta Papen supervises 6 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 LING 432 Language, literacies and digital communication